TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/08 - Devops Setup.md

 ##### Tosca.ps1
-To provide value to this file navigate to the following url and copy paste the code into your .ps1 or .sh file based on your operating system.
+To provide value to this file navigate to the following url and copy paste the code into your .ps1 or .sh file based on your operating system. `https://raw.githubusercontent.com/Tricentis/ToscaExecutionClient/main/tosca_execution_client.ps1`

+Once you have the execution file created you will want to create a dummy test file for checking your pipeline connectivity.